kemaleren/pdbalign/README.md

 Given a multiple sequence alignment and a PDB structure, assign 3D coordinates to columns in the MSA and compute a distance matrix.

-The sequences in the MSA are all assumed to be in-frame, and are directly translated to a protein sequence before alignment.
+The sequences in the MSA are all assumed to be in-frame.
+They are directly translated to a protein sequence before alignment.

 Each chain in the PDB is aligned to each sequence in the translated